Data is queried in web feature layers with either page-based querying or tile-based querying.

 Page-based querying

-The size of pages depends on the maxRecordCount property associated with the feature service.
-This is based on the Maximum records returned by server parameter when publishing a feature service.
-This value is then used with the resultRecordCount parameter during query requests.
+The size of pages depends on the metadata information associated with the feature service layer.
+The properties used are standardMaxRecordCount and maxRecordCount, with the larger of the two properties determining page size.
+The value is then used with the resultRecordCount parameter during query requests.

 As pages are filled, the query responses include the exceededTransferLimit property.
 If the exceededTransferLimit property is true in the response, it indicates that more records are available and additional pages will be requested.
 These requests continue until exceededTransferLimit is false or if this property is absent in the query response.